TheLokj/WizardEye/README.md

 # WizardEye
-WizardEye summarize the kingdom from contigs thanks to different tools specialised in the detection of eukaryotic contigs
+WizardEye summarize the kingdom identification from contigs thanks to different tools specialised in the detection of eukaryotic contigs